 So why do people buy fake followers?
 Honestly, if I had to guess, it probably goes back to appearances.
 If you have over 10K, you can use the swipe up feature.
 It “looks” more legit.
 But it does more harm than good in the long run.
 Audiences are wising up.
 Instagram is getting smarter in catching it behind the scenes.
 Remember the purge of inactive followers from a few years ago that people freaked out about?
 A lot of users who bought fake followers basically wasted their money and their follower count dropped.
 At the end of the day, buying followers can get your account shut down if you’re not careful.
 It’s really not worth the risk.

-So, lets recap.
-The next time you see someone with an impressive social media following who is trying to sell you some sort of IG course or service, look them up first before you open your wallet.
-Scroll through their feed, look at their pictures and videos.
-Are they getting the kind of engagement that you think is successful?
-Or are they selling you the appearance of being successful?
-There is a big difference.
 I love using my voice on social media to spread happiness, meet new people in the industry, and have also had the pleasure of making some incredible friendships online through various platforms.
 To me, it’s more than image, it’s about the connection.
 Why have a large following if you’re not truly making an impact?
 I might not have as big of a following as some people who push social media marketing online, but the numbers speak for themselves.
 I’ve never claimed to be an expert, just someone who loves using social media to actually be social and meet new people.
 I’d rather have a smaller following if it means I’m being authentic and genuine versus selling a lie.
-Be honest with your audience.
-Especially if these are people buying from you and trusting you with their business.
-Stay tuned for part 2 of the blog where we’ll talk about ways you can authentically connect with your followers, and some tools that have been really helpful for me in my business.

 Hailing from Los Angeles, Bonnie has been acting on the stage, television, film, and a voice actor for over 20 years.
 Credits include Isabel in THE PIRATES OF PENZANCE, Margaret in MUCH ADO ABOUT NOTHING, and Glory and Rhonda in ALMOST, MAINE.
 She also recently performed in COMING BACK FOR ME, the winner of Project Chrysalis 2.0 with Cary Playwrights.
 Voiceover clients include Amazon, Buick, NC State, Toyota, and K-Swiss.
 She has a Bachelors in Theatre Arts from CSU San Bernardino.
 When she’s not recording in the studio, she can be found hanging out with her dog Marcel, drinking too much coffee, and serving on the board at North Raleigh Arts and Creative Theatre.
 You should totally check out her website at vosuperhero.com